-In 2006, the Company recorded \$27.4 million in restructuring expenses for employee severance and employee-related termination costs (See Note 2 "Restructuring Costs and Other, Net" to the Consolidated Financial Statements regarding the 2006 Programs).
-In 2005, the Company recorded \$1.5 million in restructuring expenses for employee severance and employee-related termination costs related to the 2004 program.
+In 2006, the Company recorded \$27.4 million in restructuring expenses for employee severance and employee-related termination costs (See Note 2 "Restructuring Costs and Other, Net" to the Consolidated Financial Statements in Exhibit 99.5 regarding the 2006 Programs).
+In 2005, the Company recorded \$1.6 million in restructuring expenses for employee severance and employee-related termination costs related to the 2004 program.